What does the Bible say about divorce?

 God is love, and He’s the reason we are able to love.
 But in our humanness and on this earth, the Bible says we WILL experience pain, and heartache and confusion and anger.
 And in most cases, love will be the primary source of that suffering.

 Take divorce for example.
 According to the CDC, 41 percent of first marriages end in divorce.
-And Y’all, that number is DOWN from even just eight years ago in 2010 when the United States divorce rate was more than 50 percent of the annual marriage rate.
+That number is DOWN from eight years ago in 2010 when the United States divorce rate was more than 50 percent of the annual marriage rate.

 What’s worse is that the Christian divorce rate doesn’t differ much from that of culture.